astockwell/serfix/README.md

 Benchmarks
 ----------

 `serfix` is fast but not wildly so.
 It should run on an average Wordpress database in <1s.
-In testing, a 250MB .sql file that contained ~940k regexp match/fixes (dumped with `--net_buffer_length=75000`), it takes ~38s on a 2 x 2.4GHz Quad-Core Xeon Mac Pro with 16GB RAM.
+In testing, it took ~38s to fix a 250MB .sql file that contained ~940k regexp match/fixes (dumped with `--net_buffer_length=75000`) on a 2 x 2.4GHz Quad-Core Xeon Mac Pro with 16GB RAM.
 YMMV.

 Roadmap